acquia/lightning/README.md

 * Embed code paste area within the media widget
 * Support for audio assets (SoundCloud, etc.)

+### Layout

+Lightning provides the ability to create a landing page through a custom form wizard that uses Page Manager and Panels + Panels IPE.
+Two layouts are provided by defaults (via Panels) and others can be added through the Layout Plugin or contrib such as Radix Layouts.

 ## Project Roadmap

 The roadmap is subject to change, but our projected schedule is:

-* 4th Week in December: Alpha4 containing basic Layout support
 * End of QTR 4: Beta1 with Media and Layout
-* Late January: Beta2 with Workflows and Scheduling
+* Early February: Beta2 with Workflows and Scheduling
 * Late February: Full Layout Support
 * Late March: Tagged release